botilka/botilka/documentation/internals.md

 > Botilka recommands to have the `__invoke` method with the type hinted message as the sole argument,
 > but you can use all the features provided by the Messenger component.

-## Event dispatching
+## Domain event

-A command generate an event.
+A command generate a domain event.
 This event has 2 differents handling: domain event handlers & projections.

 ### Event handler

 Distpatching an event to it's hanlder is done by a [bus middleware](src/Botilka/Infrastructure/Symfony/Messenger/Middleware/EventDispatcherMiddleware.php) that dispatch this event on the event bus.

 ### Projector